immobiliare/sfs/docs/INSTALL.md

 **Note**: the sync daemon works only on the original filesystem, it knows nothing about the FUSE component.

-Now you will see another error, the fact that php-sync cannot communicate with the other nodes.
+Now you will see another error, the fact that sfs-sync cannot communicate with the other nodes.
 It tried to sync the only batch we have in `/mnt/batches` but failed, and will retry periodically.
-Now we have to setup rsyncd (or sshd) on other nodes to actually transfer files.
+Now we have to setup rsyncd on other nodes to actually transfer files.

-Configuring rsyncd on other nodes
+Configuring rsyncd on other nodes (only for plain rsync transfer!)
 -------------------

 Assuming this storage setup is used in an internal network, it's better to use rsyncd behind some firewall rules for better performance.
 In this setup the rsync daemon will be started on all nodes, except `node1`.